-As of September 30, 2018, we had aggregate federal and state net operating loss carryforwards of approximately \$415.1 million and \$199.6 million, which expire in 2027-2037 and 2019-2038, respectively, with approximately \$20.1 million of state net operating loss carryforwards that expired in 2018 which had a full valuation allowance.
+As of September 30, 2019, we had aggregate federal and state net operating loss carryforwards of approximately \$478.3 million and \$228.3 million, which expire in fiscal years 2027-2037 and 2020-2039, respectively, with approximately \$0.9 million of state net operating loss carryforwards that expired in 2019 which had a full valuation allowance against them.
 Our unused losses generally carry forward to offset future taxable income, if any, until such unused losses expire.
 We may be unable to use these losses to offset income before such unused losses expire.
+However, US federal net operating losses generated in fiscal years 2018 and forward are not subject to expiration and net operating losses generated in fiscal 2019 and forward are only available to offset eighty percent of taxable income each year due to changes in tax law attributable to the passage of Tax Cuts and Jobs Act.
 In addition, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% cumulative change in the equity ownership of certain shareholders over a rolling three-year period) under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset future taxable income or taxes may be limited.
 We have experienced ownership changes in the past and may experience ownership changes as a result of future changes in our stock ownership (some of which changes may not be within our control).
 This, in turn, could materially reduce or eliminate our ability to use our losses or tax attributes to offset future taxable income or tax and have an adverse effect on our future cash flows.
 See "-Our corporate charter limits certain transfers of our stock, which limits are intended to preserve our ability to use our net operating loss carryforwards, and these limits could have an effect on the market price of our common stock."